ahamez/protox/README.md

 ```

 > [!NOTE]
 > The module in which the `Protox` macro is called is ignored and does not appear in the names of the generated modules.
-To include the enclosing module’s name, use the `namespace` option, see [here](#namespaces).
+To include the enclosing module’s name, use the `prefix` option, see [here](#namespaces).

 ## Usage with files